TheKacho/QA-Knowledge-Check-1/README.md

 -  proceed to checkout page with payment/shipping options

 | Verify |
--  check that the page is launched while the page says "Hello, guest" on top of the page
+-  check that the page is launched while the page says "Hello, Guest" on top of the page
 -  check that the following pdp page shows the payment and shipping options to the user
 -  the page then should show the user the option to sign in or continue as guest
 -  the user should then successfully go to the checkout page with the product

 | Result |
--   user goes to checkout as a Guest
+-   user goes to checkout as a guest

 ------
-|Case TSC8| Checkout from shopping cart with registered account'
+|Case TSC8| Checkout from shopping cart with registered account

 | Steps |
 - go to eBay and sign in with registered account